Here’s A Quick ‘Outlander’ Refresher Guide Before The Season 3 Premiere

 Before the doomed battle, Jamie (Sam Heughan) found out that Claire was pregnant again.
 In an act that’s both desperate and heroic, Jamie sends Claire back to her time in the 1940s so she could raise their child safely.

 “Even if I could go back through the stones, it’s not my place.
-My destiny lies on Culloden Moor” Jamie passionately told Claire in front of those fateful Craigh na Dun stones.
+My destiny lies on Culloden Moor,” Jamie passionately told Claire in front of those fateful Craigh na Dun stones.

-Claire was reunited with her modern-day husband, Frank Randall (Tobias Menzies), who agreed to raise her love child as his own, on the condition that she will never reveal the child’s true identity.
+Claire was reunited with her modern-day husband, Frank Randall (Tobias Menzies), who agreed to raise her love child as his own on the condition that she will never reveal the child’s true identity.

 Will the longing ever stop? #Outlander returns to @STARZ on September 10. pic.twitter.com/6FZhrn7nCG